Options Reference

 Default: null

-underlayCallback
+underlayCallback #

 When set, this callback gets called before the chart is drawn.
 It details on how to use this.

-Type: function(canvas, area, dygraph)
+Type: function(context, area, dygraph)

 Default: null

-unhighlightCallback
+unhighlightCallback #

 When set, this callback gets called every time the user stops highlighting any point by mousing out of the graph.
-The parameter is the mouseout event.

 Type: function(event)